 2. Expressed by Divine Goodness

 As I’ve pointed out the words that convey to us the character of God’s mercy are goodness, forbearance and longsuffering – v 4 of Romans chapter 2.
 He is rich in these qualities.
 By the repetition of the word goodness, which is translated ‘kindness’ in Titus 3 v 4 previously quoted, an emphasis is placed upon this concept.
-As the Lord Jesus once said to an inquirer ‘No one is good but One, that is, God’ (Matthew 19 v 17.
-By the way this was a challenge to the young ruler as to whether or not he was truly recognizing Jesus as divine, but I do not digress).
+As the Lord Jesus once said to an inquirer ‘No one is good but One, that is, God’ - Matthew 19 v 17.
 God is merciful because He is always good and His goodness is demonstrated by His patient restraint in the face of man’s rebellion.
 So His goodness is shown by not doing what He should, but it is more than that, He does what He should not!
 God should judge us for our sin.
-He should not spare us, but neither should He bestow the many tokens of His mercy upon us through His abundant grace; but He does and thankfully He does.
+He should not spare us, but neither should He bestow the many tokens of His mercy upon us through His abundant grace, but He does and thankfully He does.
 The testimony of the LORD Himself concerning Himself to His servant Moses on Mount Sinai was this:

-Regarding Israel, God was merciful as their Covenant Lord over their chequred history.
+Regarding Israel, God was merciful as their Covenant Lord over their chequered history.
 Yet, in a remarkable way the truth of the Lord’s self-description was played out in the experience of the wicked city of Nineveh.
-The Lord warned them of coming judgment through His reluctant prophet Jonah – “Yet forty days, and Nineveh shall be overthrown!” was the message Jonah preached (Jonah 3 v 4).
+The Lord warned them of coming judgment through His reluctant prophet Jonah – “Yet forty days, and Nineveh shall be overthrown!” was the message Jonah preached - Jonah 3 v 4.
 The Ninevites believed God and repented.
 God spared them.
 Jonah knew He would.
 In his prayer of complaint about the whole matter he quoted the very words of the Lord back to Him – Jonah 4 vs 1-3.

 God is merciful as the faithful Creator.
 The Lord Jesus said of His Father in heaven: “He makes His sun rise on the evil and on the good, and sends rain on the just and on the unjust” – Matthew 5 v 45 and the apostle Paul exclaimed to superstitious idolatrous people who were about to sacrifice to him and Barnabas: